PeterFa/PyTradeLib/doc/googleappengine.rst

 So, if you execute this one more time you'll consume all of your free daily quota and you'll have to wait 24hs to use the web application again.
 Another option would be to enable billing to go beyond the free quota.

-As a reference, it took me 3hs using the **pyalgotrade.optimizer.local** module get to the same results in my dual core 2Ghz notebook.
+As a reference, it took me 3hs using the **pytradelab.optimizer.local** module get to the same results in my dual core 2Ghz notebook.

 Adding new strategies is really easy.
 All you have to do is follow 3 simple steps: